DutchCodeGeeks/Dutch4esoTalk/README.md

 Dutch4esoTalk
 =============

-Dutch language pack for esoTalk
+Dutch language pack for esoTalk, the forum software used for our own forum.